 Now that you have established which area suits your needs and also your affordability you are now in a position to actively start your property search.

-Homelink Lettings & Estates’ website has a Property Search Bar which will help you locate which properties are available to rent in your selected area(s) which you can further filter results using the amount of bedrooms and also minimum/maximum amount per month or as above you can search by affordability.
+Our website has a Property Search feature which will help you locate properties that are available to rent in your selected area(s), you can further filter results using the number of bedrooms, etc.

-Once you have found your desirable property and wish to arrange a viewing you can either give us a call direct using the office number listed on the property as we have two branches, email us email@example.com or send an enquiry online and we will make contact with you to arrange the viewing for you, usually at your convenience but sometimes access for viewings may be restricted so alternative dates and or times will be offered to you.
+Once you have found your desirable property and wish to arrange a viewing you can either give our office a call, or send an enquiry online and we will make contact with you to arrange a viewing, this is usually at your convenience but sometimes access for viewings may be restricted so alternative dates and or times will be offered.

 If you are happy with one of the properties which you have viewed through our agency and are happy to proceed, the next step is to speak with the agent who showed you around the property who will guide you through the next steps which are;

-1. Pop into our office to supply us with your full details and pay your reservation fee using your bank card or cash or pay over the phone using your debit card if you prefer for your ease which will reserve the property for you.
+1. Pop into our office to supply us with your full details and pay your refundable reservation fee of one weeks rent by cash or bank transfer which will reserve the property for you.

 a.
 Proof of identification